kotarou1192/noughts_and_crosses_with_haskell/README.md

 You can choose a battle mode:
 - vs Player : You can play with your a friend.
-- vs Computer : Oh, you have no friends?
-You can play solo.
+- vs Computer : Oh, you have no friend?
+Don't worry, this program can be your best friend!
+So you can play solo.

 ## commands